 A fairly common request, the adjudicator may ask both parties to provide further submissions with regards to specific issues within specific deadlines.

 Request an extension of time.

-The BCISOP Act allows 10 business days to decide an adjudication application.
-However, some cases require substantial amount of work and the adjudicator can request further time.
+Some cases require substantial amount of work and the adjudicator can request further time.
 Both parties must agree in order for the extra time to be granted under the legislation.

 Call a conference.